twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **guidelines.dat** – Contains the guidelines used by the glyph edit and guideline options windows.
 Created automatically after exiting the program.
 * **kern_font.txt** – For old versions of FontCreator, stores the old `KERN` table data in each font whereas `font` is the font name.
 Opening fonts with the old `KERN` table in recent versions will create the `GPOS` table named `KerningFromKernTable` from the OpenType kerning feature.
 * **lang.language code** – Localized files.
 * **preview.txt** (version 4.5 & above) – “Contains the standard preview texts for the Preview toolbar”.
-The dropdown list in the preview pane is empty if this file is missing.
+The dropdown list is empty if this file is missing.
 * **SubFamily.dat** or **SubFamily2.dat** – Contains multilanguage naming fields.
 * **TableOffsetOrderCFF.txt** – Contains supported tables in fonts with CFF Postscript outlines or Cubic Bézier curves.
 * **TableOffsetOrder.dat** (old versions) or **TableOffsetOrder.txt** – Contains supported tables in fonts with quadratic curves.
 All tables are moved to **Unsupported Tables** (Properties in version 7.0 & above) or **Unsupported** (Tables in version 3.0 until 6.5) if the file is missing.
 This may result in invalid fonts!